 M's Question: My ex refuses to have any contact with me and we have a 14 year old.
 Now he prefers to use our older son (who is 18) as a go-between, asking him questions for me to answer.
 What can I file or do to get him to communicate with me as two adults?

 Brette's Answer: Since your 18 year old is an adult, you can't do anything about how he is communicating with him.
 You could perhaps get a court to amend your order to include a provision that all communication between parents is to happen directly between the parents and not with a go-between.
-To do so you would file a petition or a motion to amend or modify the order.
+To do so you would file a petition or a motion to modify the order.

 Shandy's Question: We have a parenting time order that was recently put in place.
 In court he told the judge that if he got weekend overnight visitation he would allow me to pick our son up for church since my religion is very important to me.
 Now that the order is in place, he won't allow me to pick our son up for church since it doesn't specify it in the order.
 Is this enough to ask for a modification to the court order?